 Pricing and Fees

-As mentioned above, First Latitude Platinum MasterCard® Secured Credit Card charges no annual fee.
+As mentioned above, First Latitude Platinum MasterCard® Secured Credit Card charges a $35 annual fee (just $25 the first year).
 However, there are a few other fees associated with the card:

 - Late payment fee: Up to $40